xp44mm/Notebook/Compilers/Expressions and Operators.md

 4.5 Invocation Expressions

-An *invocation expression* is JavaScript’s syntax for calling (or executing) a function or method.
+An *invocation expression* is JavaScript's syntax for calling (or executing) a function or method.
 It starts with a function expression that identifies the function to be called.
 The function expression is followed by an open parenthesis, a comma-separated list of zero or more argument expressions, and a close parenthesis.
 Some examples:

 ```js
 f(0)            // f is the function expression; 0 is the argument expression.